Cristiano Roland: Managerial career

 Cristiano began his coaching career at the youth team of his former club Hanoi.
 He led Hanoi's U-17 side to win the 2024 Vietnamese U-17 Championship.
 Shortly after the triumph, he became the head coach of Vietnam U17 and led the team to qualify for the 2025 AFC U-17 Asian Cup.

 On 3 December 2024, Cristiano was appointed as the head coach of V.League 1 side SHB Da Nang.
 This was the first professional club that he led in his managerial career.
-But he left the coach due to him became a technical director.
+But he soon left the coaching position due to him becoming the technical director.

+On May 13, 2026, Cristiano helped the Vietnam U17 qualify for the 2026 FIFA U-17 World Cup after defeating the UAE 3-2 in the group stage of the 2026 AFC U-17 Asian Cup.